 Medication Management: This may involve the use of medications to manage withdrawal symptoms, reduce cravings, and alleviate anxiety or depression.

-Therapy and Counseling: Individual and group therapy sessions can help individuals understand the underlying causes of their addiction, develop coping mechanisms, and learn healthier habits.
+therapy and Counseling: Individual and group therapy sessions can help individuals understand the underlying causes of their addiction, develop coping mechanisms, and learn healthier habits.

 Behavioral Therapies: Cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), and motivational interviewing (MI) are examples of behavioral therapies that can help individuals change their thought patterns and behaviors associated with addiction.